-The Government has launched a new type of ISA called the Lifetime ISA (LISA).
+The Government launched a new type of ISA called the Lifetime ISA (LISA) on 6th April 2017.
 This article explains how the Lifetime ISA works, who can use it, and how it is different to the main ISA.
 The Lifetime ISA is particularly attractive if you are aged under 40 and are saving towards your first home.

 - How the Lifetime ISA works